By default, the Content app will serve all content, but some deployments want to only serve content

 ContentGuard and optionally add additional fields as necessary to

 perform the authentication and authorization.
-As with all Master/Detail objects a
+Then overwrite the

 The pulp-certguard plugin ships various